benjaminmayo/merchantkit/README.md

 #### CocoaPods

-To integrate  `MerchantKit` into your Xcode project using CocoaPods, specify it in your `Podfile`
+To integrate  `MerchantKit` into your Xcode project using CocoaPods, specify it in your `Podfile`.
 ```
 pod 'MerchantKit'
 ```

 #### Carthage

-To integrate  `MerchantKit` into your Xcode project using Carthage, specify it in your `Cartfile`
+To integrate  `MerchantKit` into your Xcode project using Carthage, specify it in your `Cartfile`.
 ```
 github "benjaminmayo/merchantkit"
 ```